Education in the Developing World

-As Charles Kenny, senior fellow at the Centre for Global Development, observes: “Technology has become one of the greatest vehicles for change. … Young people are natural adopters of new technologies and certainly the potential for technology and digital media to be a force for innovation, education and change is just beginning to be realised.”
+Charles Kenny, senior fellow at the Centre for Global Development, observed: “Technology has become one of the greatest vehicles for change. … Young people are natural adopters of new technologies and certainly the potential for technology and digital media to be a force for innovation, education and change is just beginning to be realised.”

 The internet provides a unique opportunity for people everywhere to learn about themselves and their world.
 Today any literate person can ask any question, research any topic, check and analyze it, and come up with an in-depth understanding within weeks—something that, prior to this period in our history, would have taken months, even years.
 The internet also opens up possibilities for young people to connect as problem-solvers and participants in our global community.

 Experiments with tablets and laptops have had limited success, unless the intervention is guided by national, cultural and social considerations, and adapted to the local communities’ unique needs and the task to be accomplished.
 Developers and content providers need a real understanding of the people who will be using the devices: who they are, where they are, and what they need to learn.
 As Epstein and Yuthas noted, students in poor areas of developing countries may first and foremost need to learn life skills that enable them to improve their financial prospects and well-being.
 These might include financial literacy and entrepreneurial skills, health maintenance and management, and administrative capabilities such as teamwork, problem solving, and project management.

 Teachers who have grown up with limited access to technology need training and professional development opportunities that are of sufficient duration and detail so they can understand and use educational technology resources for their learners.
 Studies show that the tendency to provide minimal training within a short time period does not work.
 This is a problem, because so many teachers in developing countries are both under-qualified and underpaid.
 One solution might be to “train the trainers”— select the very best and train them sufficiently well to train others in their location.